 Slippery Leaves & More: Quick Tips on Fall Driving

-Every season presents its own challenges on the roads, but Fall is one season that often gets overlooked.
-With weather conditions that are typically not as harsh as those in Winter, Spring, and Summer, it’s easy to assume (incorrectly) that Fall driving isn’t tricky.
+Every season presents its own challenges on the roads, but fall is one season that often gets overlooked.
+With weather conditions that are typically not as harsh as those in winter, spring, and summer, it’s easy to assume (incorrectly) that fall driving isn’t tricky.
 While the weather may not be harsh, it’s more unpredictable than other seasons.
 Any morning it may be warm, cold, foggy, raining, sleeting, or even snowing.
 This season also sees the first frost, which can cause roads to be slippery, especially on bridges where ice can form even if it isn’t on the main road.
-According to the Minnesota Safety Council, fallen leaves can even cause slippery conditions because they contain a large amount of water.
+According to the National Highway Safety Administration, fallen leaves can even cause slippery conditions because they contain a large amount of water.
 It’s best to slow down if there are large patches of leaves on the road.

 Fall conditions also affect evening driving.
 During the season, the sun rises later and sets earlier, so a person may wind up driving toward the sun in the evening.
 It’s a good idea to have a pair of sunglasses in the car.
 A properly positioned visor can also help with the glare of the sun.
 The best way to position a visor is to push it all the way toward the windshield, and then bring it toward the steering wheel until it’s in the correct spot.
 Once the sun starts going down, it’s time to turn on the headlights.
 It’s best to do this during dusk so other drivers can see the car, because a setting sun can still cause glare on a windshield.
 During dusk it’s also important to use the two-second rule to keep a safe distance between cars.
 Using these driving tips will be a good step toward a safe season.